ThusharaN/SciBot/readme.md

 ### `chatbot.py`
 - Renders the HTML template for the chatbot interface.
+- Initializes ScienceChatBot and predicts answers for user questions using the `predict_answer` method.
 - Processes user input, gets the predicted answers, and returns the responses in JSON format.

 ### `index.html`